 All the other stress around me is just “stuff”.
 Yes they can be difficult and challenging, but they don’t affect my core values.

 When you change how you look at a problem and see it as an opportunity to grow instead, even if you’re overwhelmed, upset and confused by what’s happened or what someone else has done to you.
 Say “I’m upset, overwhelmed and confused right now.
-I accept it” Then ask yourself four questions.
+I accept it” Kerwin Rae an inspirational speaker and business advisor says at times like these, ask yourself four questions.

 1. What is the benefit of it?